-All students are required to submit one electronic (PDF) copy of the dissertation to the department, and a second copy (does not have to be on 100% cotton paper) to the committee chair (binding is optional and decided upon by the chair/advisor).
+All students are required to submit a copy of the thesis to the committee chair either in electronic format or on paper, their choice, (binding is optional and decided upon by the chair/advisor).
 Any additional copies submitted to the other committee members are up to the student's advisor.
-Upon submission of the dissertation, students must complete an exit survey provided by the COE Assessment Office.